hrichstein/phys_50733/rh_hw4/README.md

 A .png file with a plot showing the number of atoms of each isotope at each of the 20,000 time steps.

+A .txt file with the running counter of atoms per isotope.

 **Code for Problem 2**

 This script uses the importance sampling formula to calculate the value for an integral using Monte Carlo integration.

 *Output for Problem 2*

+A .txt file containing the final calculated value of the integral.